 And whenever I get stuck with something and I get frustrated, I just drink some water.
 And it puts me together quite quickly!
-So, it’s good to pay attention to this difference between beverages and drink a few liters of clean water a day (some nutrition experts claim that it should be two liters, but I personally believe that it should actually be much more than that).
+So, it’s good to pay attention to this difference between beverages and drink a few litres of clean water a day (some nutrition experts claim that it should be two litres, but I believe that it should be much more than that)

 Personally, I was blessed with good sleep, and it happened to me maybe twice during a lifetime when I couldn’t fall asleep at night.
 And, I believe that it’s one of my major sources of internal strength.
 I can’t really imagine how I would get through all the obstacles I had to face so far if I couldn’t sleep at night as some people do.
 So, my advice is: before the winter comes for good, make sure that your sleep is your source of strength and not your weakness.

 Long-term goals always are a good driver, regardless of whether we have a crisis or not.
-It actually helped me a lot with going through this hard time that in the beginnings of this year, I finally accepted some of my shortcomings and created some vision of the lifestyle I would like to live in the future.
-I feel that before I got this concept, I was floating while now, I have a much more clear picture where I want to get, and this picture keeps me going.
+It actually helped me a lot with going through this hard time that at the beginning of this year, I finally accepted some of my shortcomings and created some vision of the lifestyle I would like to live in the future.
+I feel that before I got this concept, I was floating while now, I have a much clear picture of where I want to get, and this picture keeps me going.

 * * *